 All you have to do to join is complete a five minute questionnaire and then install the free app.

 They are currently only looking for Android users.

 If that sounds like you then what are you waiting for?

 MobileXpression is an app that pretty much pays you to keep on browsing!

-It’s potentially one of the easiest ways of making money as it’s aim is to understand how average people use the internet and determine the rank of websites.
-This can be compared to the way in which TV analysts look at ratings to get a clearer idea of the demographics of different shows.
+It’s potentially one of the easiest ways of making money as its aim is to understand how average people use the mobile internet and determine the rank of websites.
+One of the questions the website asks is if the use of the internet is the same on mobile phones as it is on non-mobile phones (i.e. PCs, tablets etc).
+It’s similar to the way in which TV analysts look at ratings to get a clearer idea of the demographics of different shows.